 Whichever right- or left-handed you are, remember that you must be consistent with it.
 If you are right-handed, use your right hand as dominant.
 If left-handed, use your left hand as dominant.
 It is not interchangeable.
 If you are ambidextrous, you should choose one as your dominant hand and stay consistent with it.

 "As a lefty person, how do I sign properly?
 Should I do the 'mirror image' way?"

-Yes, but keep in mind that this term "mirror method" could mean either a symmetry or reversal.
-In general, use the mirror way.
-But, watch out for the exceptions, such as directional movements, locatives, and such from a signer's perspective.
-You do not want to give the driver a wrong direction by using a mirror or symmetrical movement.:)
+Yes, but watch out for the exceptions, such as giving a direction, describing a room, and such from a signer's perspective.
+You do not want to give the driver a wrong direction by using a mirror approach.:)

 "I have a permanent paralysis of my arm?
 How can I sign with one hand?
 Is it possible?"